-By signing below, I acknowledge that I have received a copy of the current Colorado Overtime & Minimum Pay Standards Order ("COMPS Order").
+By signing below, I acknowledge that I have received a copy of the current Colorado Overtime & Minimum Pay Standards Order ("COMPS Order") and Colorado Healthy Families and Workplaces Act ("HFWA" Notice).

-I acknowledge that nothing in the COMPS Order creates or is intended to create a promise or representation of continued employment or any other contractual rights or obligations, and that my employment, position, and compensation at the Company are at-will, shall be for no specific duration, and may be changed or terminated at the will of the Company.
+I acknowledge that nothing in the COMPS Order or HFWA Notice creates or is intended to create a promise or representation of continued employment or any other contractual rights or obligations, and that my employment, position, and compensation at the Company are at-will, shall be for no specific duration, and may be changed or terminated at the will of the Company.
 Both the Company and I have the right to terminate my employment at any time, with or without cause or notice.